 For doctoral students, only itemised expenses with receipts will be reimbursed.

-Remember – receipts for one person only
+Remember – receipts for one person only.

-Duration of mission and start date
+Duration of the mission and start date

 As a rule, the mission begins the day before the start of the event at the earliest and ends the day after the event at the latest.